 Alana is a certified Special Education and Early Education Teacher.
 She has been working with children on the spectrum for the last 12 years and worked as a Special Education teacher for the last 5 years.
 Alana received her undergraduate degrees in Psychology and Early/Special Education from New York University and completed her Masters in Mental Health Counseling with a concentration in Applied Behavioral Analysis from Nova Southeastern University.

 After Alana’s younger twin brothers were diagnosed with PDD-NOS at the age of three, Alana immediately became interested in pursuing a career in working with children with special needs particularly in the field of Behavioral Therapy.
-Alana is now working to take the Board examination to become a Board Certified Behavioral Analyst.
+Alana is a Board Certified Behavioral Analyst (BCBA).

 Tracy Sanchez began working in the field of Applied Behavior Analysis in May 2014.
 Tracy has worked with children all over South Florida ranging in ages three to sixteen.
 However, her expertise is Early Intensive Behavior Intervention and Social Group.
 In the summer of 2015, Tracy graduated Cum Laude from Florida International University and earned a Bachelors in Psychology with a focus in Applied Behavior Analysis.
 Shortly after, Tracy took the Assistant Behavior Analyst Board Exam and passed, thus earning her title.
 She then began her Masters in Curriculum and Instruction with a focus in Applied Behavior Analysis in May 2016.
 Tracy looks forward to graduating from Arizona State University in the Summer of 2017 and becoming a Board Certified Behavior Analyst shortly after.
 She has already expressed interest in furthering her education and has applied to various PhD programs.